ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 "Mississippi".even?
 ```

+### _Do_ or do not.
+There is no _read_.

+If you weren't typing out every expression, then you're doing this wrong.
+If you're just _reading_, you won't be successful at learning programming; you have to _do_ in order to build up some muscle memory. _Practice is crucial._ In fact, not only should you be typing the things I ask you to type, but you should also be trying out random other things that occur to you.
+(E.g., "What if I tried `"Mississippi".length.even?`)

 ### Read the error message (RTEM)

 Aha!
 If you were typing out every expression and running it, then